dolphindb/DolphinDBPlugin/mysql/README.md

 # DolphinDB MySQL Plugin

-DolphinDB's MySQL plugin imports MySQL datasets or query results into DolphinDB.
+DolphinDB's MySQL plugin offers high speed import of MySQL datasets or query results into DolphinDB.
 It supports data type conversion.
 Part of the plugin follows mysqlxx by Yandex.Clickhouse.

 # Build